-- (1) Clean all foreign material from the bottom of the lower ball joint assemblies and from the bottom of the lower control arm bushing housings between the flanges of the arms. - (2) Jounce the car several times releasing it on the downward motion. - (3) Measure the distance from the lowest point of one of the lower control arm bushing housings to the floor (measurement A) and from the flat portion on the bottom of the lower ball joint on the same side (measurement B) to the floor (Fig. 2).
+- (1) Clean all foreign material from the bottom of the lower ball joint assemblies and from the bottom of the lower control arm bushing housings between the flanges of the arms. - (2) Jounce the vehicle several times releasing it on the downward motion. - (3) Measure the distance from the lowest point of one of the lower control arm bushing housings to the floor (measurement A) and from the lowest point of the flat portion on the bottom of the lower ball joint on the same side (measurement B) to the floor (Fig. 1).
 Measure only one side at a time.
-The differential between measurement A and B should be as follows:
+The differential between measurement A and B should be 2 inches $\pm \frac{1}{8}$ inch. - (4) Measure the other side in the same manner.
+The difference from side to side should be no more than 1/8 inch. - (5) Adjust if necessary by turning in the torsion bar adjusting bolt to increase the height and backing off the bolt to decrease the height. - (6) After each adjustment, jounce the vehicle before rechecking measurements.
+Both sides should be measured even though only one side has been adjusted.